Celebrating 30 years of helping you give wisely

 CharityWatch Analysts perform an in-depth analysis of charities' audited financial statements and IRS tax filings, and often review other documents such as state filings, annual reports, and fundraising contracts during their evaluations.
 Below are select notes that CharityWatch believes may be of interest to donors.

-According to the Veterans of Foreign Wars of the United States (VFW) audit of August 31, 2022 (Note A, Nature of Organization):
+According to the Veterans of Foreign Wars of the United States (VFW) audit of August 31, 2025 (Note 1, Description of the Organization, Nature of Activities):

 CharityWatch separately rates Veterans of Foreign Wars of the United States Foundation (VFW Foundation).

-According to the Veterans of Foreign Wars of the United States (VFW) audit of August 31, 2022 (Note L, Marketing Service Agreement):
+According to the Veterans of Foreign Wars of the United States (VFW) audit of August 31, 2025 (Note 10, Marketing Service Agreement):

-"The VFW has entered into an agreement with a professional fundraising contractor to conduct a series of campaigns to enhance the mission, programs and public awareness of the VFW.
-As part of this agreement, the contractor has certain performance standards that must be achieved with respect to net income, cost ratios, acquisition of non-member donors, and cash flows.
+"The VFW has entered into an agreement with a professional fundraising contractor to conduct a series of campaigns to enhance the mission, programs, and public awareness of the VFW.
+As a part of this agreement, the contractor has certain performance standards that must be achieved with respect to net income, cost ratios, acquisition of non-member donors and cash flows.
 With respect to net income, the contractor must attain a minimum net income on the direct mail campaigns and other programs covered by this agreement.
-If the contractor fails to meet the net income performance standard, then the contractor shall provide the VFW with payments in an amount sufficient to cause the net income performance standards to be met.
-The net income performance standard was $19,592,787 for the fiscal year ended August 31, 2022.
-As the net income performance standard was not met for the fiscal year ended August 31, 2022, the VFW has recorded a receivable in the amount of $6,735,116.
-Based on management's history, management believes this amount to be fully collectible.
-As such, no allowance is deemed necessary."
+If the contractor fails to meet the net income performance standard, then the contractor shall provide VFW with payments in an amount sufficient to cause the net income performance standards to be met.
+The net income performance standard was $17,000,000 and $19,288,999 for the fiscal years ended August 31, 2025 and 2024.

-According to the Veterans of Foreign Wars of the United States (VFW) audit of August 31, 2022 (Note N, Related Parties):
+According to the Veterans of Foreign Wars of the United States (VFW) audit of August 31, 2025 (Note 12, Related Party Transactions):

 "The VFW incurs certain expenses on behalf of the VFW Foundation.
-The total amount charged by VFW for these reimbursable expenses amount to $953,506 for the year ended August 31, 2022.
-In addition, the VFW Foundation leases office space from the VFW and incurred rental expense under lease of $43,212 for the year ended August 31, 2022.
-The VFW Foundation also pays the VFW for certain accounting, human resource and legal services provided by VFW employees.
-The VFW Foundation paid the VFW $60,000 for these services for each of the year ended August 31, 2022.
+The total amount charged by the VFW for these reimbursable expenses amounted to $959,445 and $908,900 for the years ended August 31, 2025 and 2024, respectively.
+In addition, the VFW Foundation leases office space from the VFW and incurred rental expense under this lease of $43,647 and $43,212 for the years ended August 31, 2025 and 2024, respectively.
+The VFW Foundation also pays the VFW for certain accounting, human resource and legal services provided by the VFW employees.
+The VFW Foundation paid the VFW $75,000 and $60,000 for these services for each of the years ended August 31, 2025 and 2024, respectively.